praveenzsp/JsNotes/README.md

 In conclusion, we can say that let, var and const are hoisted, but when we try to access them, they act differently because of where they are getting stored in the memory.
 Var will be stored in global object and let and const will be stored outside global object.
 And we cannot access them during temporal dead zone

-**Lexical scope and scope chaining:**
+# **Lexical scope and scope chaining:**

 Lexical scope can be defined as the combination of local scope and its parent scope.
 For example, if you can't find a variable in local scope, we will go to its parent’s scope to access it.
 And if we can't find that variable in parent scope too we will then go to the parent’s parent scope.
 This process of going from local to parent and parent to its parent is known as scope chaining.

-Lexical scope and scope chaining is mostly used closures.
+Lexical scope and scope chaining is mostly used in closures.

 ```